JRamirez-F/LGI1/README.md

 </p>
 <p align="justify" style="font-size:small;">
 <sub>
-Figure 1: <b>LGI1 forms trans-synaptic complexes</b>.
+<b>Figure 1: LGI1 forms trans-synaptic complexes</b>.
 The 5y31 model has been overimposed over TEM images of a synapses but this is not real data, just a cartoon.
 In the right, atomic models of the heterotetrameric complex (ADAM22:LGI1:LGI1:ADAM22).
 ADAM22 is a transmembrane protein, but the TM domain is not resolved in PDB: 5y31.
 In different shades of red, the most important secretion competent mutation found in LGI1 are shown (T380A, R407C, S473L, and R474Q)
 </sub>
 </p>
 <br>

-## LGI1 and Kv1 Potassium Channel Regulation
+## LGI1 and Kv1 Potassium Channels

 <p align="justify">
 A key function of LGI1 is the regulation of delayed-rectifier Kv1 potassium channel complexes.
+LGI1 loss, whether due to genetic deficiency (<a href="https://pubmed.ncbi.nlm.nih.gov/16990550/">Chabrol et al., 2010</a>), secretion-defective mutations
+(<a href="https://pubmed.ncbi.nlm.nih.gov/34967933/">Baudin et al., 2021</a>),
+non-secretion–impairing mutations
+<a href="https://pubmed.ncbi.nlm.nih.gov/27760137/">Dazzo et al., 2016</a>,
-LGI1 loss—whether due to genetic deficiency [Chabrol et al., 2010], secretion-defective mutations [Baudin et al., 2022], non-secretion–impairing mutations [Dazzo et al., 2016], or pathogenic autoantibodies [Irani et al., 2010; Ramberger et al., 2020]—results in reduced Kv1 expression and destabilization of Kv1 channel complexes.
+or pathogenic autoantibodies
+(<a href="https://pubmed.ncbi.nlm.nih.gov/20663977/">Irani et al., 2010</a>, <a href="https://pubmed.ncbi.nlm.nih.gov/32437528/">Ramberger et al., 2020</a>,
+results in reduced Kv1 expression and destabilization of Kv1 channel complexes.
 This decrease in Kv1 conductance lowers rheobase and produces pronounced intrinsic hyperexcitability [Seagar et al., 2017; Extrémet et al., 2022], particularly in CA3 pyramidal neurons [Seagar et al., 2017; Extrémet et al., 2023; Ramirez-Franco et al., 2024].
 In contrast, PV⁺ interneurons maintain normal excitability and Kv1 content under LGI1-deficient conditions [Zhou et al., 2018; Ramirez-Franco et al., 2024], underscoring a striking cell-type-specific requirement for LGI1.
 </p>

 ## LGI1 and AMPA Receptor Complexes